0xSero/partisia-docs/docs/smart-contracts/zk-smart-contracts/zk-rust-reference.md

 | `pbc_zk::secret_variable_ids() -> Iterator<i32>`  | Creates an iterator for secret variable ids. |

 ## Lifetime attribute macros
+These macros define what the zero knowledge server cluster should do when given the input.
 | Macro                                                                                                                                          | Documentation                                                                                 |
 |------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|
 | [`zk_on_secret_input`](https://partisiablockchain.gitlab.io/language/contract-sdk/pbc_contract_codegen/attr.zk_on_secret_input.html)           | Declares an endpoint that the contract can be interacted with to add secret variables.        |